Power blackouts now rolled out in Beijing and Shanghai

-New Delhi, Sep 29 (IANS) China has now started rolling blackouts in Beijing and Shanghai, metropolises home to 48 million people, as the country struggles with crippling power shortages that have hit key factories in a further threat to the economy, Nikkei reported.
+New Delhi: China has now started rolling blackouts in Beijing and Shanghai, metropolises home to 48 million people, as the country struggles with crippling power shortages that have hit key factories in a further threat to the economy, Nikkei reported.

 The Beijing office of State Grid Corp. of China said it will begin scheduled power outages in select areas through Sunday.
 Electricity will mainly be cut for a few daytime hours at a time.